-Pre-nomination phase: Faculty should email firstname.lastname@example.org by 18 September of their intent to nominate a student; and submit the requested materials by 9:00 AM on Monday, 2 October.
+Pre-nomination phase: Faculty should email firstname.lastname@example.org of their intent to nominate a student and submit the requested materials by 9:00 AM on Monday, October 1, 2018.

 - Faculty advisor submits a nomination statement (limit 2 pages) via e-mail to email@example.com.
 Nomination statement must include: